magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 ### Adding devices

-[Devices](/docs/{{docsPrefix}}user-guide/ui/devices/){:target="_blank"} are basic IoT objects that collect data from their environment and transmit it to the ThingsBoard platform, as well as respond to Remote Procedure Call (RPC) commands.
+[Devices](/docs/{{docsPrefix}}user-guide/ui/devices/){:target="_blank"} are basic IoT objects that collect data from their environment and transmit it to the IoT Hub platform, as well as respond to Remote Procedure Call (RPC) commands.

 You can add devices manually, just like assets.
-However, ThingsBoard has the capability for [bulk provisioning](/docs/{{docsPrefix}}user-guide/bulk-provisioning/){:target="_blank"} of devices (and assets) using CSV files.
+However, IoT Hub has the capability for [bulk provisioning](/docs/{{docsPrefix}}user-guide/bulk-provisioning/){:target="_blank"} of devices (and assets) using CSV files.
 This is very useful when you need to add multiple entities at once.

 For this tutorial, we need to add four devices: Indoor Air Quality Sensor, Energy Meter, Water Flow Meter, and IAQ Sensor.
-Later, we will simulate sending telemetry from these devices to ThingsBoard using emulators.
+Later, we will simulate sending telemetry from these devices to IoT Hub using emulators.
 So, let&#39;s start:

 - Create a CSV file or [download a pre-made one](/docs/user-guide/advanced-guides-for-working-with-dashboard/files-from-tutorial/devices.csv){:target="_blank"}, where each row corresponds to the creation of a single device with specified parameters: